-Other Amenities at The Blake
+Other Amenities at This Taos Hotel

 The Spa and Wellness Center is a unique full-service spa that it takes inspiration from the native cultures of Northern New Mexico.
 Choose from an array of treatments that include sacred directions, colors, and energies.

 Enter the large gym with a sauna, and continue outside onto the deck pool with two hot tubs.
 (Our family spent a lot of time here!)
 Yoga classes are also offered.